 In some cases, if the cash flow from the mortgaged property is not sufficient to pay the preferred equity investor the minimum return or payment, the preferred equity investor may become entitled to control the mortgage borrower.
 If such a change in control occurs, the preferred equity investor may decide to sell the mortgaged property securing the mortgage loan, which would result in the payment in full of the loan if the loan is not assumed by the purchaser.
-If a sale results in prepayment of the mortgage loan, its stated principal balance, together with accrued interest, will be distributed to certificateholders.
+If a sale results in prepayment of the mortgage loan, its stated principal balance, together with accrued interest, will be distributed to certificateholders, along with the certificateholders' share, if any, of any prepayment premiums that are actually collected.
 If a mortgage loan transaction involves preferred equity, Annex A will disclose if the preferred equity investor has the right to control the borrower if the minimum preferred return or payment on the preferred equity is not made.